 The Defence Security Principles Framework (DSPF) is a principles-based framework intended to support a progressive protective security culture that understands and manages risk, leading to robust security outcomes.

-All Defence personnel (including contractors) must adhere to the DSPF.
+All Defence personnel, including contractors, must adhere to the DSPF.

 Defence Industry Security Program

-Under the Framework, the Defence Industry Security Program (DISP) is governed by Principle 16 Control 16.1, available for download.
+Under the Framework, DISP is governed by Principle 16 Control 16.1.
+This section of the DSPF document has been provided for download.

-DSPF Control 16.1 Defence Industry Security Program (PDF, 789.37 KB)
+DSPF Principle 16 – Defence Industry Security Program (PDF, 580.6 KB)

 Government approach